Can The Future Influence The Past?

 It sounds odd and completely alien to how the universe works on a macroscopic level, but by observing a photon we actually force it to change its state.
 If you think that is weird, it's about to get a whole lot weirder.

-If two particles come into contact with one another, they become entangled.
+Under certain conditions two particles can become entangled.
 If we observe one of the particles something really strange happens, the other particle changes its state too.
 This happens irrespective of the distance between them.
-If a photon is observed on one side of the universe, it's entangled counterpart on the other side of the universe will also be effected.
+If a photon is observed on one side of the universe, its entangled counterpart on the other side of the universe will also be affected.

 Spooky right?
 You're not the first person to think so, in fact it was Albert Einstein who first described this as "spooky action at a distance."